 James achieved a Double First-Class Honours in Law at Downing College, University of Cambridge, where he was awarded several scholarships for his performance in examinations.

 Court of Protection

-James is happy to accept instructions within the Court of Protection dealing with property and affairs.
+James also accepts instructions within the Court of Protection dealing with property and affairs.
 His recent experience includes:

 - Applications to make a statutory will;

-- A complex financial dispute resolution appointment in the Court of Protection in a matter involving substantial assets and a number of company and trust structures;
+- A complex FDR hearing in the Court of Protection involving substantial assets and a number of company and trust structures;

 - Advising beneficiaries and personal representatives in relation to the Code of Practice for LPA Attorneys when addressing inter vivos gifts and dispositions.